mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

     -rw-r--r-- 1 joe joe  36 2009-03-21 14:34 issue
     -rw-r--r-- 1 joe joe 354 2009-03-21 14:34 motd

-Let\'s say you wish to make *issue* readable and writable by you and your group only and *motd* readable and writeable by you only.
+Let's say you wish to make *issue* readable and writable by you and your group only and *motd* readable and writeable by you only.
 That means the last output needs to look something like this: